 I read History and English as an undergraduate at St Catherine’s College, Oxford.
 After working as a researcher for historical TV documentaries (including the RTS award nominated Blitz Spirit), I returned to Oxford for postgraduate study, receiving my doctorate in 2010 from Jesus College.
 Whilst completing my doctorate, I held a one-year lectureship at Lincoln College, Oxford, and for the following two years I was a lecturer at Pembroke College, Oxford.
 I joined the OU as a lecturer in early modern history in 2012.

-My research centres on the political, religious and cultural history of later sixteenth and early seventeenth-century England and particularly the study of early modern women.
+My research centres on the political, religious and gender history of later sixteenth and early seventeenth-century England and particularly the study of early modern women.

 My book, The Cooke Sisters: Education, Piety and Politics in Early Modern England (2013), explores the lives of five remarkable sixteenth-century women: Mildred Cooke Cecil (1526-1589), Anne Cooke Bacon (1528-1610), Margaret Cooke Rowlett (c.1533-1558), Elizabeth Cooke Hoby Russell (c.
 1540-1609) and Katherine Cooke Killigrew (c.
 1542-1583).
 Part of the select group of Tudor women allowed access to a formal education, the Cooke sisters were also well-connected through their marriages to influential Elizabethan politicians.
 Drawing particularly on their own writings, this book reconstructs for the first time the sisters' humanist education and reveals the extent of their religious and political agency.
 The book was runner-up for the 2014 WHN Book Prize.

-The extensive extant correspondence of one of the Cooke sisters, Lady Anne Bacon, is the subject of my new edition for the Camden series.
+The extensive extant correspondence of one of the Cooke sisters, Lady Anne Bacon, is the subject of my edition for the Camden series.
 My current research project looks more widely at the political activities of early modern Englishwomen.
+This includes my recently published article on English ambassadresses in early modern diplomatic culture.

 The Cooke Sisters: Education, Piety and Politics in Early Modern England (Manchester University Press, hardback 2013, paperback 2016).